DHTMLX/docs-todolist/docs/guides/working_with_server.md

 });
 ~~~

-The multiuser backend lets users collaborate and track changes from other users through the UI in real time.

 ### Example

 The snippet below configures the multiuser backend to track changes from other users in real time: